Statement Outlining Results, Risks and Significant Changes in Operations, Personnel and Programs

 2.2 Statement of departmental budgetary expenditures by standard object

-- A decrease of $0.4 million in expenditures related to utilities, materials and supplies.
+- A decrease of $0.5 million in expenditures related to utilities, materials and supplies; and

-- An increase of $0.7 million in expenditures related to personnel, due to the hiring of staff to support initiatives already under way (such as the private records of the Right Honourable Stephen Harper, collection preparations for the construction of a new building for the preservation of analog archival holdings in Gatineau, the partnership between Library and Archives Canada, the Ottawa Public Library and the City of Ottawa for a joint facility, and various class actions); and
+- An increase of $1.3 million in expenditures related to personnel, due to the hiring of staff to support initiatives already under way (such as the private records of the Right Honourable Stephen Harper, collection preparations for the construction of a new building for the preservation of analog archival holdings in Gatineau, the partnership between Library and Archives Canada, Ottawa Public Library and the City of Ottawa for a joint facility, and various class actions).

 3. Risks and uncertainties